 In the last minute of the session pay careful attention to the breath.
 Notice the next inhalation the moment it appears and follow it through to the end.
 But rather than aiming your attention at the breath, simply receive it.
 Notice that it too appears spontaneously in the space of awareness.

 [I notice that I’m laughing and crying at the same time.
-I notice that my head has slipped to the side, letting my right cheek press against the tub.
+I notice that my head has slipped to the side, pressing my right cheek up against the tub.
 I laugh some more.
-I wipe aside my tears.
+I wipe aside the tears.
 I feel so happy.
 So lucky to be here with myself.
 So lucky to have this child to care for.
-I’ve been waiting to meet that girl to love, to have that child to love, but it really is possible to love myself.
+I’ve been waiting to meet that partner to love, to have that child to love, but it really is possible to love myself.
 I have a lot of love to give.
 I just haven’t been that great at giving much of it to myself.
 But tonight, tonight I made love to myself in the tub.]

 Okay.
 Before you get started with the rest of your day or night, I just want to remind you that there really is no boundary between what you just experienced and the rest of your life.
 You’re always in this condition of simply noticing whatever arises all but itself.
 And so much of our suffering in life is born of not recognizing that and not experiencing the freedom that emerges the moment we seize to contract and resist and push and pull in the midst of ever-changing experience.
 So once again I’d encourage you to not make much, or really anything of this apparent distinction between formal practice and normal experience.